courtneyfay/dev-js-candidate-project/README.md

 -----------------------------
 ## The General Approach

-* Wanted to use the Spruce technology stack, so I started by following a [Next tutorial](https://learnnextjs.com/), then realized how hard it was going to be to adapt for this project and how little documentation there is for it
+* Wanted to use the Spruce technology stack, so I started by following a [Next tutorial](https://learnnextjs.com/), then realized how little documentation there is for it
-* Changed gears and followed a tutorial on how to create a movie recommender with React and Watson [see link here](https://developer.ibm.com/recipes/tutorials/how-to-create-a-chatbot-of-movie-recommendations-with-reactjs-and-connect-it-to-facebook-messenger/), but it had lots of bugs, was half-written in Spanish, and was missing some files (e.g. webpack and css)
+* Changed gears and followed a tutorial on how to create a movie recommender with React and Watson ([see link here](https://developer.ibm.com/recipes/tutorials/how-to-create-a-chatbot-of-movie-recommendations-with-reactjs-and-connect-it-to-facebook-messenger/)), but it had lots of bugs, was half-written in Spanish, and was missing some files (e.g. webpack and css)
 * Tried to think of something funny beyond the recommended APIs and did some research but didn't really find anything I liked.
 Finally settled on deploying my own custom API which borrows heavily from the [Developer Excuses API](http://developerexcuses.com/)
-* Wanted the design to be sleek and unintrusive.
+* Wanted the design to be simple, sleek and unintrusive.
 In the original tutorial, they used classes and ids to style everything, but the documentation I read said that React components worked better with inline styling.
-Accidentally used flexbox for the first time when following along with some of the recommended style help
+Also accidentally used flexbox for the first time when following along with some of the recommended style guides

 -----------------------------
 ## User Stories